srobo/team-emails/SR2025/2024-09-02-competition-announcement.md

 September.

 As usual we will loan your team a [kit][kit] of parts to help build your robot.
 This year we hope to send you your kit before Kickstart.
+We will also be sharing some [pre-Kickstart activities][pre-kickstart-activities] to enable your team to start learning about the kit.

   [I'm interested in bringing a team to SR2025][signup-form]